devLeonardoTS/devLeonardoTS/README.md

 ### Hello, my name is Leonardo!
 #### I'm a software developer!

-I design and develop systems that range from web servers to applications for desktop, web and mobile platforms, mostly by using JavaScript.
+I design and develop systems that range from web servers to applications for desktop, web and mobile platforms, mostly by using JavaScript and sometimes C#.

 **Want to contact me?**
 - ✉ **E-mail:** leonardo.takanobu@hotmail.com